cyb3run1c0rn/aerie/README.md

 * A **human‑authorised** execution layer enforcing least privilege
 * An **audit‑first** design suitable for regulated environments

-AERIE is designed to sit *downstream* of cognitive systems (e.g. PAI), receiving structured intent and deciding **if, how, and under what constraints** execution may occur.
+AERIE is designed to sit *downstream* of cognitive systems (e.g. Local LLM agents etc), receiving structured intent and deciding **if, how, and under what constraints** execution may occur.

 ---